Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 ### List keys asynchronously

-Listing secrets does not rely on awaiting the `GetPropertiesOfKeysAsync` method, but returns an `AsyncPageable<KeyProperties>` that you can use with the `await foreach` statement:
+Listing keys does not rely on awaiting the `GetPropertiesOfKeysAsync` method, but returns an `AsyncPageable<KeyProperties>` that you can use with the `await foreach` statement:

 ```C# Snippet:ListKeysAsync
 AsyncPageable<KeyProperties> allKeys = client.GetPropertiesOfKeysAsync();